DeepHiveMind/AWS_GraphDB_AWS-API-GW_AWS-Lambda_Visualization_Pipeline/README.md

-# Visualize data in Amazon Neptune using VIS.js library
+# Visualization Pipeline on Amazon Neptune (creating RESTful Interface)

 This project is a **custom Visualization pipeline** on top of AWS Neptune GraphDB Cluster using Open source Visualization library by creating **RESTful interafce on top of Neptune DB** with the leverage of AWS API G/W, AWS Lambda primarily.
 I'm leveraging the below architecture to Visualize graph data using
 	- an open source [VIS.js](http://visjs.org) library along with